affect-based-control/synthetic-emotion-controller/README.md

 A8: Store episode (only if |succ*| > threshold)
 ```

-**Memory depth and E3 compliance:**
+**Memory depth and R3 compliance:**
-The implementation uses K=1 retrieval, matching the formal Q1 argument in the paper.
-Despite this, agents typically saturate at memories containing only *two* salient episodes: one encoding negative affect upon entering harm, the other encoding positive affect upon escaping.
-This shallow memory depth provides strong evidence for E3 (minimal temporal binding) compliance: the architecture achieves genuine anticipatory behavior while storing far too few episodes for meaningful temporal integration or autobiographical binding.
-What persists in memory are primitive affect tags ("it felt bad there," "it felt good leaving"), not narrative structure.
+Agents typically saturate at memories containing only *two* salient episodes: one encoding negative affect upon entering harm, the other encoding positive affect upon escaping.
+This shallow memory depth provides strong evidence for R3 (no autobiographical consolidation) compliance: the architecture achieves genuine anticipatory behavior while storing far too few episodes for meaningful temporal integration or autobiographical binding.
+What persists in memory are primitive affect tags for separate episodes  ("it felt bad there," "it felt good leaving"), not narrative structure.

 **Expected results:**
 - Early crossings: Similar for both conditions (learning period)